How to clean your Kitchen, Break Room, or Cafeteria

 You don’t necessarily have to break out the vacuum, but give your floors a good sweep to pick up any crumbs and debris that may have fallen to the floor.
 You can spot clean problem areas with a damp sponge or cloth for a squeaky clean finish.

 Easy enough?
 By following these simple tips everyday, you will see a world of difference and your employees will appreciate it.
-Create an account today with Customer Link to browse and order any of Bortek’s products online for one-stop shopping for all your cleaning needs.
+Create an account today on Bortek Shop to browse and order any of Bortek’s products online for one-stop shopping for all your cleaning needs.